Which of these classics is the best Christmas movie ever made?

 DALLAS (NEXSTAR) — What’s the greatest Christmas movie in all the land?
-It’s coming down to an epic battle between Charlie Brown and Rudolph.
+It’s come down to a battle between Charlie Brown and Rudolph.

 A few weeks ago, we launched a 32-movie bracket to settle the score.
 After four rounds, only 2 movies remain: “Rudolph the Red-Nosed Reindeer” and “A Charlie Brown Christmas.”